Modibo Adama: Early campaigns

 Adama immediately began recruiting Fulani and Hausa volunteers and mercenaries.
 These were mainly mounted cavalrymen fighting with sword, bow, and poisoned arrow.
 Adama forbade them to pillage or to kill indiscriminately, but enemy nations were given two choices: convert to Islam or become a tributary state.
-Those ethnic groups that lacked a centralised government had but one: become slaves to the Fulani and convert to their faith.
+Those ethnic groups that lacked a centralised government had but one: become slaves or convert to Islam.

 The non-Fulani Muslims of the Adamawa largely rejected Adama's jihad; they viewed it as little more than an excuse to spread Fulani hegemony.
 However, it was primarily the Fulani leaders (ardo'en, singular: ardo) of Fumbina with whom Adama was concerned.
 Some of them rejected his primacy for various reasons: He was from a fairly humble background, he owned little wealth, his army was still small, and he lacked charisma.
 The majority, however, welcomed Adama as a military commander or religious leader at the very least.
 Adama's son-in-law, Jauro Dembo, had already settled in Fumbina at Malabu and became one of his lieutenants.

 The makeshift army made headquarters at Gurin, a fort at the junction of the Faro and Benue Rivers where Fulani warriors had regrouped after fighting the Bata in 1803.
 Adama then led his forces in a series of strikes on Bata settlements such as Pema, Tepa, and Turuwa.
 The victories elated Adama's men, who took numerous Bata slaves.
+It was during these battles that Adama received the news that his father was killed by the Bata on the Beti River.
+Modibbo Adama's force continued their battles against Bata and Lala peoples as far as the Gongola River, where he met the Lamido of Gombe, Buba Yero.
+The two joined forces and fought back the Yanguru, Hona and Kibba peoples.
+The two forces eventually stopped and both went homewards.

 The early successes convinced more local Fulani leaders to come to Adama's side.
 Even those ardo'en who opposed his political rule recognised the jihad as an opportunity to expand their territories.
 Njobdi of the Wollarbe clan is one notable example, and his major rival, Hammam Sambo, perhaps the first ardo to have settled in Fumbina, proved the major holdout.
 Bitter relations between Njobdi and Hammam would prove a major obstacle in Adama's quest to maintain a cohesive empire.

 In addition, common Fulani were inspired by Adama's exploits and formed into bands.
 Adama created a new position for their leaders: The lamido (plural: lamibe), who was the leader of a particular territory, as opposed to an ardo, leader of a particular people.
 Both groups received flags of command and shared the same status in Adama's armies.
 Before his death, Adama would appoint over 40 non-ardo lamibe.
 They would prove his most loyal lieutenants.